Bread Experience

 Preheat the oven to 500F (260C) for at least 40 minutes with a cast iron Dutch Oven on the middle rack.
 You’ll bake the dough directly from the fridge so don’t remove the proofing basket until you are ready to flip the loaf into the pot.

-Cool on wire rack 90 minutes before slicing.
+Cool on a wire rack for 90 minutes before slicing.

 I’m sending this Stout, Rye & Pumpkin Sourdough to be yeastspotted.